Venomous snakes are one of the most feared animals on the planet.

 The Beaked Sea Snake is one of the most venomous sea snakes in the world.
 These snakes are known to be aggressive and are often found in fishing nets.
-Fisherman frequently get bitten while trying to untangle them.
+Fishermen frequently get bitten while trying to untangle them.

 They are responsible for the most snakebites among sea snakes.

 Paralysis and muscle damage are common occurrences from Beaked Sea Snake bites.
 Their venom is highly neurotoxic and hemotoxic.

 Beaked Sea Snakes are named after the downward-pointed scales on the tip of their snout.
 It looks like a bird’s beak.

 Like many sea snakes, the Beaked species has a flattened, paddle-like tail that helps it maneuver through ocean waters.

 Black Mambas are not actually black, instead they are a solid brown.
 They get their name from the black interior of their mouth, which they show when threatened.